Marty Taylor (Linguistics)

 I always tell new students to not worry about lacking a concrete future plan.
 The advisors (both individually, and as a whole) have an incredible amount of experience in helping students, and they have deep feelings for what fits students well.
 While students, of course, wield total control over their academic careers, the advice given by professional advisors is meant to help and guide them to something that fits them well.
 Thus, I would tell new students to not worry about having a concrete plan or not—things will be sorted out in time.

 There's this concept that university offices are cold and bureaucratic, but this is so much the opposite of the Advising Center.
-Having worked with the Advising Center for more than two years, I know that the advisors really care deeply about what is best for the student, and I think this matter most to me.
+Having worked with the Advising Center for more than two years, I know that the advisors really care deeply about what is best for the student, and I think this matters most to me.
 The advisors are all very genuine and caring, and I think that's especially important for a position such as theirs.